 - GDPR-compliant configuration: Data processing exclusively in the EU, encryption at rest and in transit, logging without PII

 US government access to data held by US cloud providers "cannot be reliably ruled out," according to an internal report by the German Federal Ministry of the Interior.
 Igor's Lab: BMI report on US data access (2025) On EU-sovereign infrastructure, this exposure disappears entirely.
-If you're coming from a US hyperscaler, we handle the migration to EU-sovereign infrastructure as part of Step L.
+If you're coming from a US hyperscaler, the migration to EU-sovereign infrastructure is part of Step L. Commissioning typically takes two to five days; operations then run continuously.

 - Guarantee instead of disclaimer: You can contractually guarantee that customer data never leaves Europe – no third-country transfer, no CLOUD Act exposure.
 Igor's Lab: BMI report on US data access (2025)